Connect with others who understand.

 • Stabilizing dental implants and crowns

-Clinical research on the use of collagen is lacking, although some studies have examined collagen’s effect on skin and joint health.
-Collagen may improve skin elasticity, joint mobility, and joint pain.
-However, most of these studies are funded by the supplement industry, and positive results may not be reliable.
+There are few clinical trials on collagen, though some industry-funded studies suggest benefits for skin and joint health.
+Collagen may help with skin elasticity, joint mobility, and joint pain.
+But since most of these studies are funded by the supplement industry, the results could be biased or less trustworthy.

-Collagen Supplements for Breast Cancer Therapy Side Effects
+Collagen Supplements for Breast Cancer Treatment Side Effects

 Other possible side effects of breast cancer treatment include:

-Some MyBCTeam members have reported noticing benefits when they take collagen.
+Some MyBCTeam members have reported noticing that some of these symptoms are relieved when they take collagen.
 One member said, “I really endorse collagen tablets.
 The first time I took them, my daughter asked if I had a facial.
 Wrinkles disappear on the forehead and elsewhere on the face.”
 Another member shared, “Collagen did help me with stiffness from my arthritis.”

 There haven’t been any clinical trials specifically studying the effect of taking a collagen supplement in people with breast cancer.
-However, cancer research has been studying how collagen in your body interacts with cancer for many years.
+However, cancer researchers have been studying how collagen in your body interacts with cancer.

-The amount of collagen in your breasts can influence your risk of getting breast cancer and the prognosis (likely outcome).
-Increased fibrous tissue made up of collagen produces dense breast tissue, which raises a person’s risk of breast cancer.
+The amount of collagen in your breasts can influence your risk of breast cancer and the prognosis (likely outcome).
+Having dense breasts, which are made up of fibrous tissue including collagen, is a risk factor for breast cancer.

 Collagen and Estrogen-Positive Breast Cancer

-A study involving mice found that type 1 collagen may change hormonal signals to drive the tumor growth of ER-positive breast cancer and increase the risk of metastasis (cancer spreading to other organs).
+A study involving mice found that type 1 collagen may change hormonal signals to drive the tumor growth of ER-positive breast cancer and increase the risk of cancer spreading to other organs.
+This spread is called metastasis.
+However, this study was done in animals, not humans, and it didn’t test collagen supplements, so we don’t know if the same effects would happen in people.
+Check with your oncologist before taking any supplements (including collagen) if you’re undergoing treatment for ER-positive breast cancer.

-Cancer research has found that collagen in the body plays a role in how cancer cells grow and spread.
-However, researchers haven’t studied how taking a collagen supplement might have an impact on breast cancer.
+So far, no studies have shown that taking collagen supplements raises your risk of breast cancer.
+Collagen from supplements is broken down during digestion, so it doesn’t act like the collagen that’s already in your breast tissue.
+Cancer research has found that collagen in the body plays a role in how cancer cells grow and spread to other organs.
+However, researchers haven’t studied how taking a collagen supplement might affect breast cancer.
 Until more research is done, we don’t know how collagen supplements might affect breast cancer.

-As with all supplements, taking collagen supplements can be potentially risky because you can’t be certain you’re getting exactly what’s on the label.
+As with all supplements in the United States, taking collagen supplements can be risky because you can’t be sure you’re getting exactly what’s on the label.
 The U.S. Food and Drug Administration (FDA) doesn’t evaluate supplements for safety or efficacy.
-Supplements may contain significantly more or less of the active ingredient on the label.
+Supplements may have significantly more or less of the active ingredient on the label.
 They may also be contaminated with harmful substances such as heavy metals.

-Talk to your health care team before you take any supplement, including collagen.
+Talk to your healthcare team before you take any supplement, including collagen.
 Dietary supplements may have harmful side effects or interact with your cancer treatment.
-It’s important your doctor and oncologist know about all supplements, vitamins, and minerals you take.
-Your doctor or a registered dietitian may be able to recommend other ways to boost collagen, such as eating a balanced diet with foods that contain or promote collagen.
+Your doctor and oncologist should be aware of any supplements, vitamins, and minerals you take.
+Your doctor or a registered dietitian may be able to recommend ways to boost collagen through improved nutrition, such as eating a balanced diet with foods that contain or promote collagen.

 A MyBCTeam Member